 Peaks and Potentials

-Now in its 36th summer, Peaks & Potentials gives high-potential students the opportunity to come to the MSU campus and explore special topics of interest while working with experts in various subject areas.
+Peaks and Potentials camp allows high-potential students to come to the MSU campus and explore special topics of interest while working with experts in various subject areas.

 Instructors are MSU faculty members, students and experienced professionals from the area.
 University students and professionals act as directors and counselors throughout the week.